Schuyler Colfax: Whig Party politician

-While covering the Indiana Senate as a journalist, Colfax also served as the body's assistant enrolling clerk from 1842 to 1844.
+While covering the Indiana Senate as a journalist, Colfax also served as the senate's assistant enrolling clerk from 1842 to 1844.
 In 1843, several South Bend residents formed a debating society in which members researched and discussed current events and other topics of interest, and Colfax became a prominent member.
 The organization's success led it to create a moot state legislature, in which members introduced, debated, and voted on bills in accordance with the rules of the Indiana General Assembly.
 As with the debating society, Colfax was a prominent member of South Bend's moot legislature.

 Colfax's success in the debating society and moot legislature made him prominent enough to take part in politics, and he was selected as a delegate to the 1848 Whig National Convention, where he was selected as one of the gathering's secretaries and supported Zachary Taylor for the presidency.
 He was next elected as a delegate to Indiana's 1849–1850 state constitutional convention.
 Colfax was the 1851 Whig nominee for Congress in the district which included South Bend, but narrowly lost to his Democratic opponent, primarily because he voted against a measure at the constitutional convention that stopped free African Americans from moving to Indiana.

 In 1852, Colfax was a delegate to the Whig National Convention and was selected to serve as a convention secretary.
-He supported Winfield Scott for president, and after Scott was nominated, Colfax took an active part in the campaign, both through making speeches and authoring and distributing newspaper articles and editorials.
+He supported Winfield Scott for president, and after Scott was nominated, Colfax took an active part in the campaign by making speeches and authoring and distributing newspaper articles and editorials.
 In 1852, Colfax's political supporters encouraged him to make a second run for the U.S. House, but he declined.

-U.S. Representative (1855–1869)
+U.S. House of Representatives (1855–1869)

-In 1854 Colfax ran for Congress again, this time as nominee of the short-lived Indiana People's Party, an anti-slavery movement which formed to oppose the Kansas–Nebraska Act.
-Colfax won and was reelected six times, and he represented Indiana's 9th congressional district from March 4, 1855, to March 3, 1869.
+In 1854, Colfax ran for Congress again, this time as nominee of the short-lived Indiana People's Party, an anti-slavery movement which formed to oppose the Kansas–Nebraska Act.
+Colfax won and was reelected six times, representing Indiana's 9th congressional district from March 4, 1855, to March 3, 1869.
 During his House service, Colfax became a member of the leadership as chairman of the Committee on Post Office and Post Roads, a post he held from 1859 to 1863.

 Know Nothing party affiliation

-In 1855 Colfax considered joining the Know Nothing Party because of the antislavery plank in its platform.
+In 1855, Colfax considered joining the Know Nothing Party because of the antislavery plank in its platform.
 He was chosen as a delegate to the party's June convention without his knowledge.
 He had mixed feelings about the party and later denied being a member.
 Although he agreed with many of its policies, he disapproved of its secrecy oath and citizenship test.
 By the time of his 1856 campaign for re-election, the new Republican Party had become the main anti-slavery party, and Colfax became an early member.